ErpNetDocs/dev/security/trusted-applications.md

 - **Public web app** - both Community and Internal users allowed.

 > [!note]
-Avoid allowing only Community and disallowing Internal users.
+> Avoid allowing only Community and disallowing Internal users.

 Usually, community accounts can be freely created by anybody.
-So, this could create confusion for the internal users and force them to create a separate, external (community) account.
+So, allowing only community accounts could create confusion for the internal users and force them to create a separate, external (community) account.

 > [!note]
 > It is strongly not recommended for a user to have duplicate accounts, just for the purpose of having both community and internal accounts.